cover image: Airway Fun Center

 10 • Head to the Air Zoo to see their latest exhibit or climb aboard a 3D Full-Motion Flight Simulator.

-12 • Test out your ice-skating skills at Wings West open skate.
+12 • Test out your ice-skating skills at The Rink Battle Creek open skate.

-15 • Want to throw stuff?
-Don’t axe questions—just head to Choppin Co. in Plainwell for some good ol’ axe throwing.
-(Note: anyone under 18 must be accompanied by a guardian.
-Closed-toe shoes are required.)
+16 • Want to throw stuff?
+Don’t axe questions—just head to Choppin Co. in Plainwell or ZapZoneXL in Portage for some good ol’ axe throwing.

-17 • Explore the inflatables, mini golf, and arcade games at Jungle Joe’s Family Fun Center.
+20 • Explore the inflatables, mini golf, and arcade games at Jungle Joe’s Family Fun Center.
+Yes, it’s still fun as a teen.

 Outdoor Activities

-28 • Go paddle boarding at Gun Lake.
+33 • Go paddleboarding at Gun Lake.
 You can rent a kayak or go swimming with your friends, too.

 Food & Drink Lovers

-35 • Drink a cup of java or boba tea at MI Boba.
+41 • Drink a cup of boba tea at MI Boba.

 Artsy & Creative Activities